adam-grandt-tts/data-driven-acquisition/README.md

 - [Django Extension](https://django-extensions.readthedocs.io/en/latest/): Django Extensions is a collection of custom extensions for the Django Framework.
 These include management commands, additional database fields, admin extensions and much more.
 - [Django Model Utils](https://django-model-utils.readthedocs.io/en/latest/): Django model mix-ins and utilities.
 - [Django Reversion](https://django-reversion.readthedocs.io/en/stable/): an extension to the Django web framework that provides version control for model instances (like documents :) ).
-- [django-hstore](https://django-hstore.readthedocs.io/en/latest/) A nice hsstore editors widget for properties in the django admin.
+- [Django Admin Hstore Widget](https://github.com/PokaInc/django-admin-hstore-widget) A nice Hstore editors widget for properties in the django admin.
 - [Django Environ](https://github.com/joke2k/django-environ): Take sensitive project settings out of git and save them in `.env` file or the local env for deployment.

 ## Quickstart